Algebraic K-theory of real topological K-theory: Topological cyclic homology and algebraic -theory

 for the induced (algebraic) filtration on $A(1)_* \TC(\ko)$ and its associated graded, so that

 In each stem~$n$ the $E_\infty$-term contains at most two nonzero groups, in motivic filtrations $s \in \{0,2\}$ or $s \in \{1,3\}$, according to the parity of~$n$. \end{notation}

-Bhattacharya--Egger--Mahowald \cite{BEM17}*{Main Theorem} proved for each version of~$A(1)$ that there exists a $v_2^{32}$-self map $\Sigma^{192} A(1) \to A(1)$.
+Bhattacharya--Egger--Mahowald \cite{BEM17}*{Main Theorem} proved for each version of~$A(1)$ that there exists a $v_2^{32}$ self-map $\Sigma^{192} A(1) \to A(1)$.
 We noted in Lemma~\ref{lem:d3v24zero} that $\id \: A(1) \to A(1)$ has additive exponent~$4$.
 Hence there is a natural $\bZ/4[v_2^{32}]$-module structure on~\eqref{eq:motivicss} and its abutment.
 This factors through a finitely generated and free $\bF_2[v_2^4]$-module structure on the associated graded.

 \begin{theorem} The motivic spectral sequence~\eqref{eq:motivicss} has nonzero differentials

 for $i \equiv 2, 3 \mod 4$.
 The remaining differentials are zero.
 Hence

 is a finitely generated and free $\bF_2[v_2^4]$-module of rank~$52$.
 Here $|\partial| = -1$, $|\varsigma| = 1$, $|\nu| = 3$, $|\lambda'_1| = |w| = 5$, $|v_2| = 6$ and $|\lambda_2| = 7$. \end{theorem}